CITY ON THE LEDGE

-City on the Ledge is now available in book stores in Quito.
-Here's a list:
+City on the Ledge is now available in Quito at:

 City on the Ledge is also available at either Amazon.com or BarnesandNoble.com for $12.40.
 The Kindle version costs $3.35.
 The absolute cheapest version, though, is the PDF, which I will send you for two bucks.
 Just send a PayPal payment to firstname.lastname@example.org, and I'll send the PDF to your PayPal address.
 Don't forget to specify which title of mine you're buying.
 And anybody who writes a favorable review of one of my books at an online site gets a free PDF of any other of my titles.
 No kidding -- just two or three delirious sentences, and you've got another week of reading free.

 PROLOGUE AND FIRST CHAPTER:

 Alvaro the shoeshine boy is running towards death.